Product Colors and Sizes

 What frequency and intensity of hiking?

-We have classified our products in terms of performance and functionality to suit 3 levels of Mountain Hiking practice: - Occasional: about ten hikes per year of approximately 3 to 4 hours in duration, less than 10km and less than 700m of elevation.- Regular: about twenty outings per year.
-4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing.- Intensive: more than 20 outings per year.
-More than 6 hours, more than 20 km, 1200 to 2000m of altitude difference per outing.
+We have classified our products in terms of performance and features to suit 3 levels of Mountain Hiking practice: - Occasional: around ten hikes per year of around 3 to 4 hours duration, less than 10km and less than 700m of elevation gain. - Regular: around twenty outings per year.
+4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing. - Intensive: more than 20 outings per year.
+More than 6 hours, more than 20 km, 1200 to 2000m of elevation gain per outing.

 Sole with grip

-The grip of our soles is labeled.
-To benefit from it, the shoe must pass laboratory tests to evaluate the grip coefficient on different surfaces (Smooth, Rough, Dry, Wet).
-To validate these tests, we have the quality of our soles evaluated in the field, in the mountains, by a panel of representative testers over 500 km.
+The grip of our soles is certified.
+To qualify, the shoe must pass laboratory tests to evaluate the grip coefficient on different surfaces (Smooth, Rough, Dry, Wet).
+To validate these tests, we have the quality of our soles evaluated in the field, in the mountains, by a representative panel of testers over 500 km

 Which size to choose?

-The most important thing is to try on several sizes and models of shoes to find the most suitable for you!
-You can take a size above your usual size to prevent the toes from knocking down on the descent, provided that the foot is well held to avoid rubbing.
-Tip: keep your nails short and check before any long descent that your lacing is tight to prevent your foot from slipping towards the front of the shoe.
+The most important thing is to try on several sizes and models of shoes to find the one that best suits you!
+You can go up a size from your usual size to prevent your toes from hitting the stop when going downhill, provided your foot is held well to avoid friction.
+Tip: keep your toenails short and check before any long descent that your lacing is tight to prevent your foot from sliding towards the front of the shoe.

 Laboratory test